All schools must:

 Some of our mainstream schools have specialist resource provisions (SRPs) for pupils with complex learning disabilities.

 We also have seven special schools and a service for Education other than at School (EOTAS) which includes a Pupil Referral Unit.

-Some non-maintained or independent schools cater wholly or mainly for children with SEN and are often referred to as independent special schools.
+Some non-maintained or independent schools cater wholly or mainly for children with SEND and are often referred to as independent special schools.

 More information about our specialist provision can be found here